-Metformin must be discontinued prior to or at the time of the test and not be re-instituted until 48 hours afterwards, and only after renal function has been re-evaluated and found to be normal (see section 4.4).
+Metformin must be discontinued prior to or at the time of the test and not be reinstituted until 48 hours afterwards and only after renal function has been re-evaluated and found to be normal (see section 4.4).

-Combinations requiring precautions for use:
+Combinations requiring precautions for use

-• Medicinal products with intrinsic hyperglycaemic activity as glucocorticoids (systemic or by local route) and sympathomimetics.
+- Medicinal products with intrinsic hyperglycaemic activity as glucocorticoids (systemic or by local route) and sympathomimetics.
 More frequent blood glucose monitoring may be required, especially at the beginning of treatment.
-If necessary, adjust the metformin dosage during the therapy with the respective medicinal products and upon its discontinuation.

-• Diuretics especially loop diuretic They may increase the risk of lactic acidosis due to their potential to decrease renal function.
+If necessary, adjust the metformin dosage during the therapy with the respective medicinal products. - ACE-inhibitors may decrease the blood glucose levels.
+If necessary, adjust the dosage of the antidiabetic medicinal product during therapy with the other medicinal product and upon its discontinuation. - Diuretics especially loop diuretics, may increase the risk of lactic acidosis due to their potential to decrease renal function.

-4.6 Fertility, pregnancy and lactation
+4.6 Pregnancy and Lactation